alessandro-canevaro/BeliefEngine/README.md

 the entry point of the code is the file main.py

-You are given a default belief base and you have the following options:
+You are given an empty belief base and you have the following options:

 ---List of Actions---
-- Print(p): Print current belief base
+- Print (p): Print current belief base
-- Add(a): Add a new belief
+- Add (a): Add a new belief
-- Revise(r): Revise the current belief base with a new belief
+- Revise (r): Revise the current belief base with a new belief
-- Contraction(c): Contract the current belief base
+- Contraction (c): Contract the current belief base
-- Check(e): Check if a formula is entailed in the belief base
+- Check (e): Check if a formula is entailed in the belief base
-- Clear(w): Clear current belief base
+- Clear (w): Clear current belief base
-- Quit(q): Terminate execution
+- Quit (q): Terminate execution

 to run the AGM test, run the file agmtest.py